25Ericcheong/25Ericcheong/README.md

 <h3>Proud to have finished</h3>

 * [x] I am currently learning Node.js purely out of interest.
 All my notes and where/how I've accumulated them can be seen in my `node-fundamentals` repository

+<h3>Put on hold (Not Proud)<h3>
+  - To build a project with the MERN stack (will probably be used to remember places of where I want to go eat and where I have been eating)
+  - Complete tiny frontend project with images of Japan!